On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Introduction

-(b) Next, by leveraging the property of closeness of solutions between the original and the average hybrid dynamics, as well as a uniform asymptotic stability assumption on the average hybrid dynamics, we establish a semi-global practical asymptotic stability result for the original hybrid system.
-For the purpose of generality, we allow the average hybrid dynamics to have a compact set that is locally asymptotically stable with respect to some basin of attraction, which recovers the entire space whenever the stability properties are actually global.
-By using proper indicators in the stability analysis, the original hybrid system is shown to render the same compact set semi-global practically asymptotically stable with respect to the same basin of attraction, thus effectively extending \cite[Thm.
-2]{TeelNesicAveraging} to high-order averaging in HDS.
+(b) Next, by leveraging the property of closeness of solutions between the original and the average hybrid dynamics, as well as a uniform asymptotic stability assumption on the (second-order) average hybrid dynamics, we establish a semi-global practical asymptotic stability result for the original hybrid system.
+For the purpose of generality, we allow the average hybrid dynamics to have a compact set that is locally asymptotically stable with respect to some basin of attraction, which recovers the entire space whenever the stability properties are actually global. {By using proper indicators in the stability analysis, the original hybrid system is shown to render the same compact set semi-global practically asymptotically stable with respect to the same basin of attraction, thus effectively extending \cite[Thm.
+2]{TeelNesicAveraging} to high-order averaging.}

-c) Finally, by exploiting the structure of the HDS, as well as the high-order averaging results, we study three different novel stabilization and optimization problems that involve hybrid dynamics and highly oscillatory control: (a) distance-based synchronization in networks with switching communication topologies and control directions, which extends the setting of \cite{durr2013examples,DurrManifold}; (b) source-seeking problems in non-holonomic vehicles operating under \emph{faulty and spoofed sensors}, which extends the results of \cite{DurrLieBracket} to vehicles operating in adversarial environments, and those of \cite{Poveda:20TAC} to vehicles with non-holonomic models with angular actuation; and (c) the solution of model-free \emph{global} extremum seeking problems on smooth compact manifolds, which extends the recent results from \cite{ochoa2022model} to non-parallelizable manifolds.
-In this manner, an important gap in the hybrid extremum-seeking control literature is also filled by effectively integrating hybrid dynamics into traditional Lie-bracket-based extremum-seeking algorithms.
+c) Finally, by exploiting the structure of the HDS, as well as the high-order averaging results, we study three different novel stabilization and optimization problems that {involve hybrid set-valued dynamics and highly oscillatory control:} (a) distance-based synchronization in networks with switching communication topologies and control directions, {extending the results of \cite{durr2013examples,DurrManifold} to oscillators on dynamic graphs, operating under intermittent control}; (b) source-seeking problems in non-holonomic vehicles operating under \emph{faulty and spoofed sensors}, which extends the results of \cite{DurrLieBracket} to vehicles operating in adversarial environments, and those of \cite{Poveda:20TAC} to vehicles with non-holonomic models with angular actuation; and (c) the solution of model-free \emph{global} extremum seeking problems on smooth compact manifolds, {which extends the recent results of \cite{ochoa2025robust} to Lie-bracket-based algorithms}. {In this manner, an important gap in the hybrid extremum-seeking control literature is also filled by integrating hybrid dynamics into Lie-bracket-based extremum-seeking algorithms.}